Topical alignment in online social systems: Methods and Data

 We built a hashtag weighted co-occurrence graph using the 16,935,625 tweets with hashtags belonging to our dataset.
 As we removed hashtags that did not co-occur with any other, the co-occurrence graph resulted in 2,090,971 from the total of 4,320,429 distinct hashtags.
 As noted before, the edges of this graph represent a semantic association between hashtags.
 In order to further restrict our analysis to cases in which the statistics is not very scarce, and to reduce possible noise coming from low co-occurrences which might not have a clear significant association, we additionally removed all the edges between pairs of hashtags that co-occurred in less than 3 tweets.
 This process produces our final co-occurrence graph, which includes 104,308 hashtags and 526,522 edges.

 We consider that topics of information are sets of hashtags clustered together in the graph.
 Thus, we expect that they will reflect the higher level structures that emerge from the latent semantic association of hashtags, providing the different contexts to which messages refer to.
 It is natural to see that these clusters could be captured by a community detection method and we decided to use the OSLOM tool \cite{Lancichinetti2011}.
 OSLOM is able to capture overlapping communities, a desirable feature considering that one hashtag may be used in different contexts.The application of OSLOM resulted in 2,074 communities and 14,118 homeless nodes, i.e., hashtags that did not belong to any community.
 We considered the communities and the homeless nodes as topics.
 Despite the latter possibly not significantly benefiting our future procedures, we believe that a hashtag alone can also carry information.
-Furthermore, our method to assess topical similarity, detailed in Section \ref{sub:similarity}, should not be affected by this increase of topics as it does not take into consideration the topics that are not shared by two users.
+Furthermore, our method to assess topical similarity should not be affected by this increase of topics as it does not take into consideration the topics that are not shared by two users (see the Supplementary Information for more details).
 Summing up both communities and homeless nodes in our analysis we consider a total of 16,192 topics with an average of $622$ users per topic.

-This approach of building a co-occurrence graph and using a community detection method to find topics was also used by Weng and Menczer \cite{Weng2015} through the Louvain method \cite{Blondel2008}, although they were not concerned with topical homophily.
+This approach of building a co-occurrence graph and using a community detection method to find topics was also used by Weng and Menczer \cite{Weng2015} through the Louvain method \cite{Blondel2008}, although they were not concerned with topical alignment.
 They assumed, based on the topical locality assumption, that semantically similar hashtags would appear in tweets together.
 Notwithstanding the resemblance to our premises, we do not presume that hashtags are similar, only semantically associated.
 Even though there is not an easy way to ground the accuracy of this approach, we believe that it is a sound method for assessing information topics.
 Its premises and procedures are well defined over the semantic associations of hashtags.
-Furthermore the content of the topics appears to have a semantic sense.
-Figure \ref{fig:topics} shows hashtags clouds of six different topics suggesting the existence of consistent semantic relations in the topics.
-Further analysis could better verify the precision of our approach.